SMFTricks/Team-Page/README.md

 Developed by [Diego Andrés](https://github.com/DiegoAndresCortes)

 ## Introduction
 * Team Page enable a customizable page to show the members of the team of your forum.
-You can choose which membergroups to show in your team page, and also change some settings for the page.
+You also have the option to create multiple pages/tabs with groups and active a board moderators page.

 ## Features
 - Enable Team Page
-- Create different pages to show in the Team Page action
+- Create multiple text or groups pages
-  - Groups page
+  - Groups (default)
-  - BBC Text Page
+  - BBC Text
-  - HTML Text Page
+  - HTML Text
-  - You can also give a name and a subaction name to your pages
+  - Subaction name for the page
-- Moderators subpage (A dedicated subaction in the Team Page to show your forum moderators and which boards they moderate.)
+- Boards moderators page
 - Groups badges
 - Avatars
 - Groups descriptions